smattymatty/mathew-storm-site/philo_content/book/Chapter 1 - The Arrival.md

 "The question," Daedalus interrupted, his voice sharp as a blade drawn from its sheath, "is what you did."
 The stylus in his fingers went perfectly still—too still.
 "What manner of crime earns a king eternal servitude to Minos?"

 The deflection was skillful, Sisyphus had to admit.
 But the evasion itself revealed more than any confession might have.
 He recognized the maneuver from his own days as king—when pressed about guilt, redirect to someone else's shame.
+He'd seen this pattern in every guilty man across millennia.
+But where others might judge, Sisyphus felt only compassion.
+Whatever weight Daedalus carried had already crushed him; adding more would be cruelty.

 "You want honesty?"
 Sisyphus asked, rolling his shoulders until the joints cracked.
 "I cheated death.
 Twice."
 He watched Daedalus's reaction carefully.
 "Chained Thanatos himself when he came for me, kept death from taking anyone in the world until the gods forced my hand.
 Then, when I finally died, I tricked Persephone into letting me return to the living."

-Daedalus had gone very still, stylus frozen in his grip.
+Daedalus had gone very still, his stylus hovering mid-stroke.

 "I thought I was more clever than fate itself," Sisyphus continued, his voice carrying the weight of countless years.
 "Spent decades as a living man who should have been dead, until the gods finally dragged me to Tartarus.
 My punishment was simple—push a boulder up a mountain for eternity, watch it roll back down, push it up again."
 He spread his scarred hands, palms up.
 "At least it was honest work."